mathisGarberg/angular-folder-structure/core.rst

 This module is for classes used by app.module.
-Resources which are always loaded such as route guards, HTTP interceptors, and application level services, such as the ThemeService in this application, belong in this directory.
-Services for the app.module such as logging go in this module.
+Resources which are always loaded such as route guards, HTTP interceptors, and application level services, such as the ThemeService ang logging belong in this directory.

 .. note::
   This module is recommended for a  `path alias <path-alias.html>`_